Side Effects of Flaxseed

 7. May increase the risks of bleeding

-As you know that flaxseeds contain high fiber as well as omega-3 fatty acids.
-These acids are vital for our body, however, the dark side is that they may increase the risks of bleeding.
+As you know, flaxseeds contain high fiber and omega-3 fatty acids.
+These acids are vital for our body.
+However, the dark side is that they may increase the risks of bleeding.

 This happens because flaxseeds slow down blood clotting, hindering the growth of blood platelets.

-People who are consuming blood thinner medicines should avoid flaxseeds or the intake should be limited.
+People who consume blood thinner medicines should avoid flaxseeds or the intake should be limited.